About GAiN - Global Adventist Internet Network

 2005 Bangkok, Thailand

-2004 Silver Spring, Maryland, USA (held at General Conference H.Q.)
+2004 Silver Spring, Maryland, USA (held at the General Conference H.Q.)

 GIE 2003 Las Vegas NV - Forunner of GAiN